aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 mygroup_Zoo_1_2_0
 ```

 Note that both versions of `Zoo` have been loaded.
-That's because the two Load operations are independent of each other.
+That's because the two Load operations are independent of each other, therefore minimal version selection cannot be applied.

 ## Installing packages

 To make packages a part of an application (say), they first need to be installed.
-In the following examples we will install two packages, `Foo` and `Goo`.
+In the following example we will install two packages, `Foo` and `Goo`.
 Both require `Zoo`, so `Zoo` will be installed as a side effect.

 ```
       ⎕NEXISTS /myPkgs